tommiehansen/lightRange/README.md

 Another solution is to have a message close to the 1st selected date and remove the whole "header" that show the dates since the user isn't looking in that general area when selecting dates.

-b) User did not understand that swipe-gestures could be used but opted for the arrows
+b) User did not understand that swipe-gestures could be used and opted to use the arrows

 Solution: None, this is purely optional.